 104 SILKY MATERIAL 105 COTTON

-number 104 was also not successful where cut but adds to the texture.
+number 104 was not successful where cut but added texture.
 Where it had been stitched proved to be the better choice of technique.

 number 105 has also a jagged edge but was not easy to cut, so the shapes were distorted.
 UNSUCCESSFUL